juansalmeronmoya/barfibclock/README.md

 ## How to program it

 Using a USB FTDI controller you can flash the arduino pro mini using arduino IDE selecting this parameters:
-* Board: "Arduino Pro or Oro mini"
+* Board: "Arduino Pro or Pro mini"
 * Processor: ATmega328P 5V
 * Port: your USB FTDI serial port